null-machine/limbus-company-roll-analyzer/index.md

 __Magenta:__ This unit may be heavily reliant on RNG or have maximization requirements that can be more time-consuming than difficult.
 They may be an option for optimizing low turn clears, but be impractical in other settings.

 __Red:__ This unit's rank is highly-contested.
 These sinners may excel in one aspect while severely lacking another, resulting in a volatile rank that depends on what individual players value more.
 Individuals are highly encouraged to rank this unit themselves.
-Chances are, the creators probably came to a stalemate and their ranking is a compromise.
+Chances are, the creators probably came to a stalemate and this ranking is a compromise.

 __Green:__ This unit gains abnormally high power from UT4.
 A heavy investment cost is necessary for them to earn their rank.
 Certain UT4 EGOs may also be integral to their performance.